sibellavia/sibellavia.github.io/posts/persistent-bugger-code-solution.md

 Tested with numerous scenarios and it works!

 Hope you found it interesting.
-Thanks for reading and SYL with the next code snippet.
+Thanks for reading and SYL with the next solution.